Cost Agreement and Cost Disclosure in accordance with the Legal Profession Uniform Law (NSW)

-(a) when the lump sum bill is given, we inform you in writing that the total amount of the legal costs specified in any itemised bill may be higher than the amount
+(a) when the lump sum bill is given, we inform you in writing that the total amount of the Costs specified in any itemised bill may be higher than the amount

-(b) the costs are determined to be payable after a costs assessment or after a binding determination under section 292 of the Uniform Law.
+(b) the Costs are determined to be payable after a costs assessment or after a binding determination under section 292 of the Uniform Law.

-- Nothing in these terms affects your rights under the Australian Consumer Law.
+10.3 Nothing in these terms affects your rights under the Australian Consumer Law.

 (a) in the first instance we encourage you to discuss your concerns with us so that any issue can be identified and we can have the opportunity of resolving the matter promptly and without it adversely impacting on our business relationship;

 (b) you may apply to the Manager, Costs Assessment located at the Supreme Court of NSW for an assessment of our Costs.
 An application for assessment must be made within 12 months after:

-- You will be liable for the cost of storing and retrieving documents in storage and our Costs in connection with this.
+13.2 You will be liable for the cost of storing and retrieving documents in storage and our Costs in connection with this.

-- We like to display our portfolio of successful clients and provide links to any positive press announcements relating to our clients on our Sites.
+14.1 We like to display our portfolio of successful clients and provide links to any positive press announcements relating to our clients on our Sites.
 Unless you notify us otherwise in writing: